hmqcnoesy/booknotes/Learn Powershell in a Month of Lunches.md

 Store remote sessions in variables for easier remote administration

 ##Chapter 19
 A function wraps up scripted content for reusability.
-Same format as a script, including the `param()` section, but wrap the content in function `Verb-Noun {…}`
+Same format as a script, including the `param()` section, but wrap the content in function `Verb-Noun {ï¿½}`

 ##Chapter 20
 Basic `if` construct looks like
 ```
 if ($var -eq 1) {
- …
+    ...
 } elseif ($var -eq 0) {
- …
+    ...
 } else {
- …
+    ...
 }
 ```